top of page

 Client Dignity

-Our ABA does not use punishments.
+Our clinicians do not use punishments.
 Instead, calm, empathetic interactions are used to process emotions.
-By equipping each child with skills and tools to self-advocate and communicate in meaningful ways, we help reduce their need to engage in problematic behaviors.
+Equipping each child with skills and tools to self-advocate and communicate in meaningful ways improves their quality of life and reduces their need to resort to problematic behaviors.

 Family Focused, Client Centered